lukafilipxvic/MGMT3027/README.md

 # MGMT3027
 Entrepreneurship and Innovation

-Github repository for our startup idea: Horizon.
+Repository for our startup idea: Horizon.